oonisim/Kubernetes/deployments/cluster/README.md

 * A Linux account is configured that can sudo without password.
 The account is used as the ansible remote_user to run the playbook tasks.
 Use this user as K8S_ADMIN in the configurations (below).

----

 Configurations
 ------------

 #### Environment parameters
 Parameters for an environment are all isolated in group_vars of the environment inventory.
+Go through the group_vars files to set values.
+Especially these value must be the one in the target environment, unless run_k8s.sh script is used.
+* K8S_MASTER_HOSTNAME
+* K8S_MASTER_NODE_IP

 ```
 .